 UNE has established partnerships with businesses from across the ocean foods industry.
 For your master's project, you will have the opportunity to collaborate closely with industry partners, gaining first-hand experience in their category and building long-term relationships.

-Additional Information on the Professional Science Master's (PSM) in Ocean Food Systems
+Additional Information about the P.S.M. in Ocean Food Systems

-The Professional Science Master's in Ocean Food Systems is a “local-to-global” degree program that will be accepting students from throughout North America in 2019.
-This PSM was developed over a 2-year period by the University of New England and UNE NORTH in cooperation with two Icelandic universities: The University of Akureyri and Holar University College.
+The P.S.M. in Ocean Food Systems was developed by the University of New England and UNE NORTH in partnership with two Icelandic universities — The University of Akureyri and Holar University College.

-This 12-month degree program will combine the strengths of these institutions to examine holistically ocean foods value chains in fisheries and aquaculture, and their interactions with marine governance, law, management, and policy.
-The program’s goal is to train the next generation of sustainability-minded leaders who will pioneer the sustainable development of North Atlantic/Arctic “farm to fork” and “port to plate” ocean food systems.
+This 12-month degree program combines the strengths of these institutions to holistically examine ocean foods value chains in fisheries and aquaculture, and their interactions with marine governance, law, management, and policy.